trudi-group/ipfs-crawler/README.md

 This is achieved by sending multiple ```FindNode```-requests to each node in the network, targeted in such a way that each request extracts the contents of exactly one DHT bucket.

 The crawler is optimized for speed, to generate as accurate snapshots as possible.
+It starts from the (configurable) bootstrap nodes, polls their buckets and continues to connect to every peer it has not seen so far.

 ## Run one or multiple crawls